 Newton got $200 million because Newton’s political representatives asked at the right time and in the right place.
 It’s time to demand our fair share.
 It’s time for Randolph to have political representatives who know how to ask at the right time and in the right place – so we can get $200 million for OUR kids’ education.

 Jesse Gordon is an expert in how budget rules work.
 When he lived in Cambridge, he actually read the city budget, and identified $8 million that had been unaccounted for – and Jesse got the Cambridge City Council to return that $8 million to the taxpayers of Cambridge.
 Before that, Jesse wrote his Harvard Master’s thesis detailing energy inefficiencies resulting from how the Commonwealth’s budget was misallocated for public facilities.
 Jesse isn’t afraid to look “under the hood” of the budget process, and fight to do what’s right, rather than what’s easy.

 Randolph High School does pretty well with the resources it’s provided – a tribute to the hard work of our teachers and administrators.
 But Randolph’s state politicians have failed Randolph’s school system utterly, by just “going along” with the establishment.
 Imagine what Randolph’s schools would be like with an extra $200 million – that’s $200 million that the taxpayers of Randolph helped send to Newton, instead of keeping here in Randolph.

 The Massachusetts school construction budget is a beast that needs to get poked by politicians – the beast responds to the sharpest sticks poking it, by spitting out money.
-Randolph’s state politicians have been reluctant to poke the beast.
-Jesse isn’t reluctant.
-It’ll be a tough fight, but Jesse will be Randolph’s sharpened stick, and will poke that budget beast until Randolph gets our fair share.
+It’ll be a tough fight, but I will be Randolph’s sharpened stick, and I'll poke that budget beast until Randolph gets our fair share.